University of Erlangen–Nuremberg: Academic ranking

-Global academic rankings of FAU can be seen in the table on the right.
+According to the QS World University Rankings of 2024, the university is ranked 229th in the world and 12th nationally.
+The Times Higher Education World University Rankings for 2024 places the university at the 193rd position globally, while it is 19th in the national context.
+As per the ARWU 2023 edition, its rank falls within the 201–300 bracket worldwide, and between 10th and 19th at the national level.

 Measured by the number of top managers in the German economy, FAU ranked 25th in 2019.

 In 2017, ARWU ranked FAU 4th in Germany in Engineering/Technology and Computer Sciences, 6th in Germany in Clinical Medicine and Pharmacy and 7th in Germany in Natural Sciences and Mathematics.

 QS World University Rankings 2018 ranked FAU as the academic institution that has produced the most widely cited publications in Germany (global 21st).
 2017, Reuters ranked FAU as the 50th most innovative university globally (2nd Germany, 6th in Europe).
 In the Reuters ranking report published in 2019, FAU has been rated as the most innovative university in Germany and as the 2nd in Europe.

 In Academic Ranking of World Universities for year 2014, FAU ranked second among German universities in Engineering/Technology and Computer Sciences group for all four ranking parameters TOP, FUN, HiCi and PUB.

 Awards

 Alexander von Humboldt Professorships

 In 2010, the newly announced professor of physics and co-director of the Max Planck Institute for the Science of Light, Prof. Vahid Sandoghdar was awarded an Alexander von Humboldt Professorship, Germany's highest-endowed international research award, endowed with €3.5 million.

 In the year 2011, the second in a row, FAU communications engineer and researcher Prof. Dr.-Ing Robert Schober (born 1971) was awarded an Alexander von Humboldt Professorship, entailed with €3.5 million, for an algorithm developed by him which is found in many modern phones today.

 In 2013, Prof. Oskar Painter received an Alexander von Humboldt Professorship as well.
 Prof. Painter is another new co-director of the Max Planck Institute for the Science of Light.

+In 2019, Prof. Enrique Zuazua received an Alexander von Humboldt Professorship where he directs the Chair for Dynamics, Control, Machine Learning, and Numerics.